???? - 1834

-The late John Lindsay of Dublin was said by George Greer (q.v.) in a letter in 1835 to the Commissioners of Compensation to have been the owner of Auzonville, possession of the enslaved people on which (he alleged) had been taken by Robert Neilson and John Wilson of Trinidad.
-George Greer was the brother-in-law of John Lindsay of Dublin.
-No further detail of John Lindsay has yet been traced.
+The late John Lindsay of Dublin was said by George Greer (q.v.) in a letter in 1835 to the Commissioners of Compensation to have been the owner of Auzonville, possession of the enslaved people on which (he alleged) had been taken by Robert Neilson and John Wilson of Trinidad: George Greer identified himself as the brother-in-law of John Lindsay of Dublin.
+No further detail of John Lindsay has yet been traced with certainty, but John Lindsey [sic] of Sackville Street married Elizabeth Greer, sister of George Greer, in 1808.
+John Lindsey (1749-1834) was a merchant of Dublin who served as chairman of the Commissioners for Relief of Trade in 1823 and was appointed chairman of the Commissioners of Consolidated Fund in 1824.

 Absentee?